 The man and woman who have raised the most funds during the nine-week campaign were awarded the prestigious title of Man or Woman of the Year in their community.

 The man and woman who have raised the most across the Canada will be recognized as the National Man & Woman of the year.

 Would you, or someone you know, like to participate in the 2021 edition?
 Nominate a candidate today!

-CONGRATULATIONS TO THE 2020 MAN AND WOMAN OF THE YEAR!
+CONGRATULATIONS TO THE 2020 HALIFAX MAN AND WOMAN OF THE YEAR!

 After weeks of competition amongst 13 incredible community leaders, candidates collectively raised over $280,000 in support of Canadians affected by blood cancers.

-This year’s National winners are both candidates from Montreal: Woman of the Year winner, Alessandra Tropeano (Air Canada), raised over $51,000 and Man of the Year winner, Riccardo Zerbino (Baker Tilly), raised over $43,000.
+This year’s winners for the Halifax region are: Woman of the Year winner, Tracey Scanlon (Steel Ford Lincoln), raised over $33,000 and Man of the Year winner, Peter Braithwaite (Peter Braithwaite Studios), raised over $22,000.